 Argentina & Chile Highlights

-Journey to Buenos Aires, Puerto Iguazu, San Carlos De Bariloche, Puerto Varas and Santiago De Chile.
+Journey to Buenos Aires, Puerto Iguazu, San Carlos De Bariloche, Puerto Varas, and Santiago De Chile; with a focus on the impressive waterfalls, appealing landscape, and outdoor activities.

 - Tour of the Argentinean side of the Falls